Business audits

 During an audit, your auditor will:

-• Evaluate whether you are complying with your legislative requirements with respect to reporting workplace injuries and illnesses
+• evaluate whether you're complying with your legislative requirements with respect to reporting workplace injuries and illnesses

-We will discuss the findings of the audit with you to ensure you understand our findings and decision.
-You will receive an audit findings letter explaining the reasons for the decision.
+We'll discuss the findings of the audit with you to ensure you understand our findings and decision.
+You'll receive an audit findings letter explaining the reasons for the decision.

 FAQ